 A permanent Employee entitled to parental leave in accordance with the NES, is, in addition, eligible to access only one type of the following paid parental leave:

-From 1 July 2020 - an Employee who is eligible for primary carer or adoption leave, with less than two (2) years of service and who will be the child’s primary carer at the time of the birth / adoption of the child, is entitled to a total of nine (9) weeks additional paid parental or adoption leave from the commencement of taking leave.
+an Employee who is eligible for primary carer or adoption leave, with less than two (2) years of service and who will be the child’s primary carer at the time of the birth / adoption of the child, is entitled to a total of nine (9) weeks additional paid parental or adoption leave from the commencement of taking leave.

-From 1 July 2020 - an Employee who is eligible for primary carer or adoption leave, with at least two years of service and who will be the child’s primary carer at the time of the birth / adoption of the child, is entitled to a total of fourteen (14) weeks additional paid parental or adoption leave from the commencement of taking leave.
+an Employee who is eligible for primary carer or adoption leave, with at least two (2) years of service and who will be the child’s primary carer at the time of the birth / adoption of the child, is entitled to a total of fourteen (14) weeks additional paid parental or adoption leave from the commencement of taking leave.

 an Employee who is eligible for secondary carer (partner) leave and who will not be the child’s primary carer at the time of the birth / adoption of the child, is entitled to two (2) weeks additional paid leave to be paid at the time of taking leave.